booch/presentations/Ruby_Preserves/slides.md

 * Automatically determine mappings, where possible
     * Virtus model attribute definitions
     * Database schema
-* Is this really just the DAO pattern?
+* How does this compare with the DAO pattern?
 * Could this be used in production code?
 * Add a layer to write the SQL for us?